 Replacing 7 Bridges Over I-676

 To ensure the continuing safety and structural stability of our transportation infrastructure, the Pennsylvania Department of Transportation has replaced seven deteriorating bridges over Interstate 676 in Center City Philadelphia.
 Construction began in spring 2015.
 The bridge replacements were substantially completed with the opening of the replacement 18th Street overpass in May 2018.
-Work will continue into summer 2018 as crews complete landscaping and other miscellaneous operations on and around the new bridges and on I-676 under the new span.
+Work will continue into summer 2018 as crews complete miscellaneous operations on and around the new bridges and on I-676 under the new span.

 PennDOT is coordinating this major transportation infrastructure improvement project with the City of Philadelphia Streets Department and representatives from the Benjamin Franklin Parkway’s cultural and residential community to develop a construction plan that accounts for the needs of motorists, pedestrians and cyclists.